gmurobotics/darwin-wiki/README.md

 git clone git@github.com:gmurobotics/darwin-wiki.wiki.git

 Note pushing is only available to collaborators.
-Email me your github username (see my profile https://github.com/gmurobotics/ for my email) and ask to be a collaborator.

 Cheatsheet for markup: